wlydlut/UHDDIP/README.md

-# UHDDIP: Ultra-High-Deﬁnition Image Restoration: New Benchmarks and A Dual Interaction Prior-Driven Solution
+# UHDDIP: Ultra-High-Deﬁnition Image Restoration: New Benchmarks and A Dual Interaction Prior-Driven Solution [IEEE TCSVT2025]

+## Updates
+[2025-09-18] Our paper is accepted to IEEE TCSVT !

 ## Our proposed UHD-Snow dataset and UHD-Rain dataset
 ![Example](Figs/mask.png)